soverenio/docs/docs/administration/configuring-agent.md

 We use Helm for managing the deployment of Soveren Agents.
 To customize values sent to your Soveren Agent, you need to create the `values.yaml` file in the folder that you use for custom Helm configuration.

 You can change a number of things regarding the Soveren Agent deployment.
+You can always check [our repository](https://github.com/soverenio/helm-charts/blob/master/charts/soveren-agent/values.yaml) for the full list of possible values.
 But don't forget to run a `helm upgrade` command after you've updated the `values.yaml` file, providing the `-f path_to/values.yaml` as a command line option.

 ## The token